-Bonds issued by the Virginia Housing Development Authority, the Virginia Resources Authority and the Virginia Public School Authority are designed to be self-supporting from their individual loan programs.
-However, certain of their bonds are secured in part by a moral obligation of the Commonwealth.
+The Virginia Housing Development Authority, the Virginia Resources Authority and the Virginia Public School Authority are authorized to issue bonds secured in part by a moral obligation pledge of the Commonwealth.
+All three are designed to be self-supporting from their individual loan programs.
 The Commonwealth may fund deficiencies that may occur in debt service reserves for moral obligation debt.
 By the terms of the applicable statutes, the Governor is obligated to include in his annual budget submitted to the General Assembly the amount necessary to restore any such reported deficiency, but the General Assembly is not legally required to make any appropriation for such purpose.
-To date, these authorities have not reported to the Commonwealth that any such reserve deficiencies exist.
+However, neither the Virginia Housing Development Authority nor the Virginia Public School Authority have bonds outstanding that are secured by the moral obligation pledge.
+To date, the Virginia Resources Authority has not reported to the Commonwealth that any such reserve deficiencies exist.
 The table below summarizes the Commonwealth's outstanding moral obligation indebtedness for the past five fiscal years.